Methodology

 Risk profile generation

-The “Risk profile” block on every pool page is rule-based, not AI-generated.
-The bullets are derived deterministically from structured data:
+The “Risk profile” block on every pool page is rule-based and deterministic.
+The bullets are derived directly from structured data:

-• DefiLlama yield prediction is included only when DefiLlama provides a predicted_class and predicted_probability for the pool.
+- DefiLlama yield prediction is included only when DefiLlama provides a

 There is no editorial freedom in what appears here.
 The same input data always produces the same output text.

-Where you see an “Overview” block on a pool, protocol, chain, or asset page, the text was generated by Anthropic’s Claude Haiku 4.5 model from structured pool data.
-The pipeline is:
+Where you see an “Overview” block on a pool, protocol, chain, or asset page, the text is composed from the structured data shown on that same page.
+The pipeline is constrained to:

-1. The relevant database row is serialized to JSON (e.g., for a pool: protocol, chain, symbol, current APY breakdown, TVL, IL risk, exposure type, predicted class).
+- Read a single database row (for a pool: protocol, chain, symbol, current APY breakdown, TVL, IL risk, exposure type, predicted class).

 Editorial content

 Hand-written content (blog posts, the About page, this Methodology page, optional protocol overrides) lives in markdown files in our git repository.
 Authors are real, named individuals; the byline and bio on each post link to a profile page.
-Editorial content overrides AI-generated content on the rare protocol pages where we’ve published a hand-written description.
+Editorial content overrides the auto-composed overview on the rare protocol pages where we’ve published a hand-written description.

 What we don’t claim